christoph-lechner/wiki-eventstreamer/README.md

   * To make this Streamlit-based plotting solution available via HTTPS, a reverse proxy using Apache2 was set up.
 It also does user authentication.
 For a few configuration details, see [here](doc/apache2_revproxy/)
   * Several Python programs using `matplotlib.pyplot` are available in [misc/](misc/)
   * The solution to monitor the freshness of the data in the table is located in a [dedicated repository](https://github.com/christoph-lechner/wiki-eventstreamer-qa-web)

+To ensure reliable operation of the data collection programs, they are executed using dedicated user accounts (configured with log in disabled).
+The data files written by these programs are read-only accessible to selected users on the machines, in particular for the user account used to run the database loading process (see [here](doc/accounts.md) for more information).